edson-acordi/4bit-microcomputer/README.md

 I dedicate this project to my beloved son, Leonardo Pimentel Acordi.

 # Acknowledgements #
+Fundação Araucária
 ### The authors would like to thank:
-- The IFPR (Instituto Federal do Paraná) and CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) for partially funding this project.
+- The IFPR (Instituto Federal do Paraná), CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico) and Fundação Araucária for the partial funding and support for this project.

 - The RENESAS (https://www.renesas.com/br/en) for sending me memory samples for tests with MikroLeo.